It’s a Longreach legacy as Outback Pioneers work on salvaging the…Pride of our town

 Thirty people were involved in the process with main salvagers Baldwin Boats from Mildura travelling to Longreach for the main operation.

-The company were previously involved in the Pride of the Murray’s original lift into the Thompson River in June 2022 after Outback Pioneers purchased the vessel to expand its cruise offerings.
+The company were previously involved in the Pride of the Murray’s original lift into the Thomson River in June 2022 after Outback Pioneers purchased the vessel to expand its cruise offerings.

 “We believed Baldwin Boats to be the best team for the job,” Mr Kinnon said.